AdobeDocs/release-notes.en/current.md

 See [About Player State Tracking](https://docs.adobe.com/content/help/en/media-analytics/using/player-state-tracking/player-state-overview.html).

+### Adobe Analytics Fixes {#aa-fixes}

 * Fixed an issue that caused segments with multi-byte searches for certain report suites to match nothing.
 They will now match the correct strings.
 AN-220043
-* Fixed an issue with the [!UICONTROL Item Filter] in Reports & Analytics not working.
+* Fixed an issue with the Item Filter in Reports & Analytics not working.
 AN-206132
-* Fixed slow response time in [!UICONTROL Scheduled Projects] UI.
+* Fixed slow response time in Scheduled Projects UI.
 AN-214837
-* Fixed an issue with the [!UICONTROL Analytics Reporting API] 2.0 throwing a date range error.
+* Fixed an issue with the Analytics Reporting API 2.0 throwing a date range error.
 AN-215087
-* Fixed a case in which the instance/visit/visitor wasn't being counted in the denominator for the [!UICONTROL Time Spent] metrics.
-This would happen when a hit with no value for the dimension (e.g. [!UICONTROL Pagename]) followed in the same second.
+* Fixed a case in which the instance/visit/visitor wasn't being counted in the denominator for the Time Spent metrics.
+This would happen when a hit with no value for the dimension (e.g. Pagename) followed in the same second.
 AN-211074
 * Fixed an issue with users unable to access Workspace projects shared with them.
 AN-217561
-* Fixed issue with keys not being classified by [!UICONTROL Classification Rule Builder].
+* Fixed issue with keys not being classified by Classification Rule Builder.
 AN-221538
-* Fixed an issue with the [!UICONTROL Server Call Usage] not reporting any usage data.
+* Fixed an issue with the Server Call Usage not reporting any usage data.
 AN-210452
 * Fixed issues with published Adobe Analytics segments missing data in AAM.
 AN-220208, AN-220659
-* Fixed an issue with reports showing data but [!UICONTROL Data Feeds] logs saying "No Data Warehouse data".
+* Fixed an issue with reports showing data but Data Feeds logs saying "No Data Warehouse data".
 AN-220784, AN-220858
-* Fixed issues that prevented the launch of [!UICONTROL Ad Hoc Analysis] from the `experiencecloud.com` domain.
+* Fixed issues that prevented the launch of Ad Hoc Analysis from the `experiencecloud.com` domain.
 AN-219680, AN-221629
 * Fixed issues with using the "Ctrl (or Command) + C" hotkey.
 AN-221101, AN-221537
-* Fixed an issue with the [!UICONTROL Activity Map] enablement page.
+* Fixed an issue with the Activity Map enablement page.
 AN-222029, AN-221242
-* Fixed an issue with not being able to add a touchpoint in the middle of a [!UICONTROL Fallout] visualization.
+* Fixed an issue with not being able to add a touchpoint in the middle of a Fallout visualization.
 AN-221648

 #### Additional Adobe Analytics fixes